qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Creating new Vector layers
 --------------------------

-|qg| allows you to create new shapefile layers, new SpatiaLite layers, and new
+|qg| allows you to create new shapefile layers, new SpatiaLite layers, new
-GPX layers.
+GPX layers and New Temporary Scratch Layers.
 Creation of a new GRASS layer is supported within the GRASS plugin.
 Please refer to section :ref:`creating_new_grass_vectors` for more information on creating GRASS vector layers.